Library collections for RCOG and Royal College of Midwives (RCM)

-Learn more about the RCM Library's extensive collection
+Learn more about our Library's extensive collection

-The RCM has a prestigious collection of books, journals, archives and artefacts relating to the current practice and history of midwifery held at the Royal College of Obstetricians and Gynaecologists (RCOG).
+We have a prestigious collection of books, journals, archives and artefacts relating to the current practice and history of midwifery held at the Royal College of Obstetricians and Gynaecologists (RCOG).
 The collections include information on all aspects of clinical obstetrics, gynaecology and midwifery, as well as education, the history of the two colleges and the development of women's health.

 Access to library includes:

 Take a look at the new titles added to our eBook collection: